lucasjinreal/CenterNet_Pro_Max/log.md

+- 2020.03.12: detection model is converged, try adding a mask head to train an instance segmentation model beyond CenterNet.

 - 2020.03.09: Changes dcn to mmdetection version, changed setup.py installation steps, but more doesn't converge that is a big problem.

 - dcn head and deconv head not same: